-When grant decisions are made, approximately four months after the deadline, OAC will inform you by email that the results of your application are available in Nova.
+When grant decisions are made, approximately five months after the deadline, OAC will inform you by email that the results of your application are available in Nova.
 Applicants must log in to their profile in Nova to view and acknowledge the grant notification letter.
 Please do not call or email OAC for this information.
 It is your responsibility to share operating grant results with your board of directors or governing body.